Distinguished Diversity Enhancement Awards recognize exceptional faculty, staff and students for important diversity work

 Dr. Davis is known for her commitment to diversity at Ohio State and within the Columbus community through her research, work with students and civic engagement.
 Through a focus on health disparities and addressing service inequities among underrepresented students, populations and community members, she has implemented innovative approaches to social work education, healthcare service delivery and community involvement.
 As part of this scholarship she served as the principal investigator to study and recommend how Ohio State can meet the needs of LGBTQQ students to support their well-being and academic success.

-Mariame DiabateMariame Diabate
+Headshot of Mariame DiabateMariame Diabate

 Undergraduate Student, Biology